Senior Finance October 18, 2025

-Explore 6 ways seniors pay for long-term care in 2026, from savings and Medicaid to life settlements.
-Honest pros and cons for each option.
+Explore 6 ways seniors pay for long-term care in 2026, from personal savings and Medicaid to life settlements.
+Honest pros, cons, and costs for each option.

-If you’re over 65, there’s roughly a 70% chance you’ll need some form of long-term care before the end of your life.
-That’s not a scare tactic — it’s a widely cited statistic from the Department of Health and Human Services.
+Here’s a number that doesn’t get talked about enough: if you’re over 65, there’s roughly a 70% chance you’ll need some form of long-term care in your lifetime.
+That comes from the Department of Health and Human Services, and it’s been remarkably consistent over the years.

 The Long-Term Care Cost Crisis